Sunday, February 21, 2021

 Michael Pakaluk is doing really extraordinary things with the gospels.
 I predict his translations (of Mark in 2019, and now of John) will only grow in stature over time.
 He gets right to the marrow, both at the level of English rendition and in terms of his brilliantly subtle approach to the place and uniqueness of each text.

 This work is long overdue.
 After two centuries of scholars laboring under a “hermeneutic of suspicion,” Pakaluk does something like the opposite.
 He goes straight to what the very earliest records tell us of the gospels, then asks himself the question: “If the early testimonies about the writing of these texts are correct, what might we expect in terms of the kind of text we’d get?”
 In short, Pakaluk applies what we may call a hermeneutics of trust, or more properly, a hermeneutics of faith.
-In both Mark and John, this approach ends up bearing much fruit--multiple new insights other translators have missed, multiple questions they've not thought to ask.
-Really, there’s a boldness in Pakaluk’s project that has something of the quality of lightning to it.
+In both Mark and John, this approach ends up bearing much fruit--multiple new insights, multiple questions previous translators never thought to ask.
+There’s a boldness in Pakaluk’s project that has something of the quality of lightning to it.

 Pakaluk’s actual English translation of John, his word choice and phrasing, are explained in his notes via reference to the Greek.
 But what is really different here, in its very rareness, is how sharp and precise, and often poetic, the English is.
 One feels the pith of debate in these sentences (Jesus in John is often in dialogue) and one feels it in chiseled, natural English.
 Why is this so rare in our translations?